CuiMingyu/BDT_Proj/README.md

 Categorizing and Inferring the Relationship between the Text and Image of Twitter Posts Judge four relationships of image and text.

+EMNLP
+Exploring Optimism and Pessimism in Twitter Using Deep Learning

+NAACL
+Deep Learning for Depression Detection of Twitter Users.
+Only consider text of users which have completely dataset.
 ```

 ```
-Idea:
+Main Idea:
-Based on tweets to decide whether a user has potential depression.
+Based on user's actions and tweets to decide whether a user has potential depression.
 ```
 ```